|Oracle® Exalogic Elastic Cloud Backup and Recovery Guide

 This chapter contains the following sections:

-The Exalogic system contains many redundant components to ensure that the failure of any single component does not affect the overall availability of the system.
-This built-in redundancy provides protection against individual hardware component failures; however, it cannot protect against the following:
+Every Exalogic system includes some redundant components, to ensure that the failure of a single component does not affect the overall availability of the system.
+However, redundancy within a system does not provide sufficient protection in the following situations:

 This document covers backing up and restoring the configuration of the Exalogic infrastructure components, and backing up and restoring the management components (the Exalogic Control Stack) of the cloud infrastructure when the Exalogic machine is deployed in a virtual configuration.

 The Exalogic Control Stack consists of the Oracle VM Manager, the Oracle Enterprise Manager Ops Center and their repositories deployed to an Oracle Database.

 The repository containing the disk images—for Exalogic Control vServers and for the application vServers—is located on the local ZFS Storage Appliance of the Exalogic machine.